Playing with Fire (Paula Seling and Ovi song): Synopsis and reception

 The clip starts with Seling sitting on a couch, reading an Adevărul issue on what appears to be a tablet.
 Ovi, appearing in the room, throws himself "bored" on a couch while Seling takes a cup of coffee in her hands.
-The way Ovi falls on the couch makes the latter spit her coffee on her dress, followed by both fighting by lip synching to the lyrics of the track.
+The way Ovi falls on the couch makes the latter spill her coffee on her dress, followed by both fighting by lip synching to the lyrics of the track.
 The rest of the music video is set in a video game theme, with Seling and Ovi fighting against each other and embodying several characters such as pilots, urban guerrillas, dancers and robots.
 The clip ends with Seling staring at the camera, having red irises.
 Interspersed scenes during the music video's main plot show the artists playing a glass piano, which Seling eventually breaks when hitting a high note.
 In another scene, both wear a glove with LED lights, created specifically for the clip.
 The music video was positively received by fans, gathering over 72,000 views in three days of its release and various positive comments.